General statement

 - bragging about sexual prowess

-- demanding dates or sexual favours
+- demanding dates or sexual favors

 - making offensive sexual jokes or comments